KimNhungNguyen/appium-ios/examples/ruby_acceptance_test/README.md

 2. The reason why I do not run from travis_ci to Saucelab as we rarely do CI to Saucelab.

-To do task:
-+ Take env variables to run on CI
-+ Choose different test tags to run on different environment
-+ Make env.rb general to run on CI and sauce

 ==> Questions:
 + Why app restart twice whenever it runs?